Maoz Inon: Career

 Inon's work in the tourism industry has largely focused on attracting backpackers and independent travellers to Israel.
-He ascribes to the idea that improving responsible tourism will also drive positive political change through boosts to the local economy.
+He subscribes to the idea that improving responsible tourism will also drive positive political change through boosts to the local economy.

 In 2005, Maoz Inon set up the Fauzi Azar Inn guesthouse in the Old City of Nazareth in a partnership with a local Arab family (The Azar Family).
 The hostel was set up as a way to help rejuvenate the Old City that had struggled with high levels of crime, dilapidation and low numbers of tourists.
 It was also envisaged as a platform for cross-cultural dialogue between Jewish and Arab Israelis, and for education for international tourists about Israel.
 In 2011, Maoz's guesthouse received the World Responsible Tourism Award for its commitment to sustainable community development practices.
 That same year, British Prime Minister Tony Blair also visited the guesthouse.
 The Fauzi Azar Inn led to a tourism revival in the Old City of Nazareth, with a number of guesthouses opening since the Fauzi Azar's existence and local shopkeepers reporting a growth in business.